Yang Hak-seon: Personal life

-According to his Olympic profile, Yang started his gymnastics career at the age of 9, following his brother's footsteps.
+According to his Olympic profile, Yang started his gymnastics career at the age of 9, following in his brother's footsteps.

 Yang is currently attending the Korea National Sport University.

 Yang's parents are Yang Gwan-gwon and Ki Suk-hyang.
 Their impoverished family previously lived in one of Gwangju's shantytowns, before relocating to North Jeolla Province's Gochang, in South Korea's countryside, in 2010, after his father, a construction worker, suffered from serious injuries.
 His family currently lives in a makeshift converted greenhouse constructed from PVC pipes.
 After Yang's father lost his job, Yang supported the family with a modest income from the Korea Gymnastic Association.
 Yang's coach Cho Sung-doe admitted that he had been unaware of the family's precarious financial situation before Yang won the gold medal.

 Yang also competed on the Korean survivor game show Physical: 100 by Netflix in 2023.

 Career

 Yang placed fourth and just missed medaling in the individual vault final at the 2010 Artistic Gymnastics World Championships in Rotterdam, The Netherlands, and would later become vault champion at the 2010 Asian Games and then 2011 Artistic Gymnastics World Championships in Tokyo, Japan.
 In 2012, he became the first Korean gymnast to win Olympic gold in gymnastics, winning the vault competition in London.
-In 2013, he went on to win gold in vault at the 2013 Summer Universiade in Kazan, Russia.
-He is famous in the gymnastics world for performing one of the five hardest vaults in the world, the Yang Hak Seon, which is a front handspring on and into three twists off in a layout position.
+In 2013, he won gold in vault at the 2013 Summer Universiade in Kazan, Russia.
+He is famous in the gymnastics world for performing one of the five hardest vaults in the world, the "Yang Hak Seon", which is a front handspring on and into three twists off in a layout position.
 It was unveiled in the individual vault final at the 2011 Artistic Gymnastics World Championships, and initially carried the highest ever difficulty score (D-score) of 7.4 in men's vault at the time under the 2009–2012 Code of Points (CoP).
-The difficulty value of the Yang Hak Seon has been adjusted at the beginning of subsequent quads since, initially down to 6.4 under the 2012–2016 CoP and now further to 6.0 under the current 2017–2020 CoP.
-The International Gymnastics Federation (FIG) regularly reassesses and adjusts D-scores (typically down) due to the steady advancement of general skill levels over time in gymnastics, especially on vault because of its D-scores being assigned numeric values instead of letter representations like with all other apparatuses—vault is the only apparatus in gymnastics to have that simply due to the nature of the apparatus.
+The difficulty value of the "Yang Hak Seon" has been adjusted at the beginning of subsequent quads since, initially down to 6.4 under the 2012–2016 CoP and now further to 6.0 under the current 2017–2020 CoP.
+The International Gymnastics Federation (FIG) regularly reassesses and adjusts D-scores (typically down) due to the steady advancement of general skill levels over time in gymnastics, especially in vault because of its D-scores being assigned numeric values instead of letter representations like with all other apparatuses—vault is the only apparatus in gymnastics to have that simply due to the nature of the apparatus.
 Yang is also said to be working on a difficult second vault but with a sideways entry.